This is the OBJ8 File Format Specification, (c) 2005-2021 Laminar Research, All Rights Reserved.

 - semi – the width of the light.
 For an omnidirectional light, pass 1.0.
 For directional cones, semi is the cosine of half the spread of the light – so a light with a 90 degree total cone width has a semi-width of 45 degrees, so the semi parameter is cos(45 degrees), or about 0.7.

-- dref – the name of the dataref to use to modulate the light or “none” if none.
-The dataref should be a float array dataref that optionally modifies the 9 floats (except for XYZ) that are passed in.
+- dref – the name of the dataref to use to modulate the light or “none” if none. <dref> should be a 9-float array dataref that optionally modifies the parameters (excluding x,y,z and dref).

 These commands cause the object to periodically emit a puff of block or white smoke from the location specified by x,y,z.
 S is a size number indicating the relative intensity of the smoke.